pandas-dev/pandas/web/pandas/about/governance.md

 software design, documentation etc. Their role in the project is to advance the pandas software and goals.

+Some of the responsibilities and abilities of active maintainers are:

+- Have commit rights on the pandas repositories
+- Merge pull requests from other maintainers and other contributors
+- Have access to the core developer distribution list
+- Have access to the social media accounts
+- Participate in the decisions regarding the project funding
+- Have access to the project funding for tasks like maintainance and leadership
+- Have voting rights for things that require a voting, such as technical decisions, project partnerships, changes to project governance, etc.

-**Membership**: Contributors to the pandas project become maintainers after showing significant contributions over a period of one year, and with consensus from the rest of activate maintainers
+**Membership**: Contributors to the pandas project become maintainers after showing significant contributions over a period of one year.
+In general an active maintainer will nominate a contributor, and the nomination will move forward if consensus from the rest of activate maintainers exists.

 See the list of active maintainers [here](team.html#maintainers).